Code-Institute-Submissions/IsabellaHL-milestone-project-2-memory-game_AprResub/README.md

 -   ### User stories

-This game is aimed at both children and adult looking for a simple and fun online game to pass thier time with.
+This game is aimed at both children and adults looking for a simple and fun online game to pass thier time with.
-The objective of the game is to remember the placement of the different tiles and find the matches within a time constraint wich is not only fun but great exercise for memory and cognition.
+The objective of the game is to remember the placement of the different tiles and find the matches within a time constraint which is not only fun but great exercise for memory and cognition.

 -   ### Design
     -   #### Colour Scheme